lfn3/personal-site/content/post/where-the-gc-fears-to-tread.md

 If you're not particularly interested in that, and just want to hear a good story about memory usage gone wild, feel free to [skip ahead](#the-real-leak)

-# TODO: how to run the demo app
+If you do feel like following along, clone the source from the repo using `git clone https://github.com/Palmr/java-off-heap-leak-example.git` and use `gradle assemble` twice to build it.
+(Apparently there's something wrong with the subproject dependency ordering or something...

+Once that's done you can extract the built artifacts: `cd build/distributions && unzip OffHeapLeakExample-1.0-SNAPSHOT.zip` Then head in and run the app: `cd OffHeapLeakExample-1.0-SNAPSHOT && ./bin/OffHeapLeakExample`.

+If that gives you any issues, have a look at the [Readme](https://github.com/Palmr/java-off-heap-leak-example), or raise an [issue](https://github.com/Palmr/java-off-heap-leak-example/issues/new).
+I'm sure Nick will be happy to help.

 ### Sifting through the heap

-So first order of business - is the JVM just straight up ignoring those?
-How much memory does it reckon it's got in the heap?
+So first order of business how much memory does it reckon it's got in the heap?

 That's fairly easy to figure out using `jmap -heap $PID`:
 ```text